trustedanalytics/atk/versions/master/R_sources/ad_scoring_engine.txt

 .. _ad_scoring_engine:
 Scoring Engine
 ==============
+The Scoring Engine is a simple REST server capable of loading trained models published by ATK using ModelPublishFormat.

-This section covers deployment and running the scoring engine.
+This section covers deployment and running the scoring engine in TAP environment.

-create a Scoring Engine Instance
+Create a Scoring Engine Instance
 --------------------------------

-In the TAP web site:
+In the TAP console:

 1) Navigate to **Services -> Marketplace**.
 2) Select **scoring_engine** => **Create new isntance**.
 3) Fill in an instance name of your choice *(given below as **my-svm-model**)*.
+    The model has already been trained in ATK and published using ModelPublishFormat, so it is available in HDFS.
 4) Select **+ Add variable**.
 5) Fill in two values: key **TAR_ARCHIVE**; value is the URI of the model you wish to use.